lermasanz/lermasanz/README.md

 <h1 align="center">Hi 👋, I'm Isidro Lerma</h1>
 <h3 align="center">50% nerd 50% naughty</h3>

-- 🔭 I’m currently working on **my BS in Computer Science**
+- 🔭 I’m currently working on **my BS in Computer Science.**

-- 🌱 I’m learning **a lots of stuff.
+- 🌱 I’m learning **lots of stuff.
 But I'm highly interested in C, C++ and Python.
-Coming soon I'd love to get a deeper knowledge about AI, Security and Crypto**
+Coming soon I'd love to get a deeper knowledge about AI, Security and Crypto.**

-- 💬 Ask me about **Businesses and/or fate of humanity**
+- 💬 Ask me about **Businesses and/or fate of humanity.**

 - 📫 How to reach me **lermasun@gmail.com**